UGerhards/rsyslog/doc/source/reference/parameters/mmsequence-step.rst

 apply to ``random`` mode.
 This is useful in ``key`` mode or to get constant values in ``instance`` mode.

-Module usage
+Action usage
 ------------
-.. _param-mmsequence-module-step:
+.. _param-mmsequence-action-step:
-.. _mmsequence.parameter.module.step-usage:
+.. _mmsequence.parameter.action.step-usage:

 .. code-block:: rsyslog